Portuguese Brazilians: Portuguese-Brazilian identity

 Brazil was colonized by Portugal, and both countries share Portuguese, Roman Catholicism, and many traditions.

 The more recent immigrant groups of Portuguese in Brazil keep a close relation with Portugal and the Portuguese culture mainly through the Casa de Portugal.
 Several events also take place to maintain cultural interchange between Portuguese and Brazilian students, and between the Portugal and the Portuguese community in Brazil.

 There are many Portuguese associations "Associações Portuguesas" in Brazil.
 Other institutions preserve the cultural heritage of the Portuguese community like the "Real Gabinete" and the Liceu Literário.

 Today, news online like "Mundo Lusíada" keeps Portuguese immigrants informed about the many cultural events of the Portuguese community in Brazil.
-A recent analysis suggests that the more recent Portuguese immigrants (from 1900 onwards) had "low rates of intermarriage with native Brazilians and other immigrants".
+A recent analysis suggests that the more recent Portuguese immigrants (from 1900 onwards) had "low rates of intermarriage with native Brazilians and other immigrants."

 Identity merge

+The Brazilian culture is in large part derived from the Portuguese culture and the similarities between both cultures and the relatively easy integration of immigrants in Brazil, make it nearly impossible for some to keep a separate Portuguese identity.

 The Portuguese in contemporary Brazil

 Portuguese people are the largest immigrant community in Brazil.
 In the 2000 census, there were 213,203 Portuguese immigrants in Brazil.

 In the late 1990s and the 2000s, some Portuguese pensioners have been moving to Brazil, mainly to the northeast, attracted by the tropical weather and the beaches.

 The Portuguese crisis in 2010 and 2011 led to higher immigration of Portuguese citizens to Brazil.
 In the first six months of 2011, with the economic crisis in Portugal a record number of 328,826 Portuguese citizens made their situation regular in Brazil.
 This wave of Portuguese immigration to Brazil included large numbers of highly qualified and experienced professionals.